MhmdQutainy1/React-Native-FitBeginner/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
   ## The most important features that were worked on in this project
-  1- Expo Router
+  - Expo Router
-  2- TailwindCss
+  - TailwindCss
-  3- Reanimated
+  - Reanimated
-  4- Rapid Api
+  - Rapid Api
-  5- Cashing
+  - Cashing
-  ب
-  يب-
-  ؤسسيبيب